codeigniter4/CodeIgniter4/user_guide_src/source/helpers/number_helper.rst

         echo number_to_roman(2534);  // Returns MMDXXXIV

     This function only handles numbers in the range 1 through 3999.
-    It will return null for any value outside that range .
+    It will return null for any value outside that range.